BerndHagen/Medio-Universal-Downloader/README.md

    - Click the `Start Download` button to begin the process.
    - **Monitor Progress:** Check the progress in the upper-right corner of the app.
 The `Loading Tools` status means **Medio** is preparing your download, which usually takes a few seconds.

-**Medio** only processes valid YouTube links.
+**Medio** processes URLs from various supported platforms.
+While YouTube links are validated almost instantly, other platforms may require a few additional seconds for validation.
 If an unrecognized URL is entered, the software will display an Invalid Link status.
 Additionally, if a media file with the same name and format already exists in the specified download path, it will be **automatically skipped** during the download process.
 If the status changes to Network Error, this means the download was interrupted due to a lost Internet connection.
 To ensure successful downloads, especially when downloading complete playlists, make sure your Internet connection is stable.

-For further assistance or detailed information, do not hesitate to open an [issue](https://github.com/BerndHagen/Medio-YouTube-Converter/issues).
-For any questions or to start a discussion, feel free to initiate a [discussion](https://github.com/BerndHagen/Medio-YouTube-Converter/discussions) on the GitHub repository.
+For further assistance or detailed information, do not hesitate to open an [issue](https://github.com/BerndHagen/Medio-Universal-Downloader/issues).
+For any questions or to start a discussion, feel free to initiate a [discussion](https://github.com/BerndHagen/Medio-Universal-Downloader/discussions) on the GitHub repository.

 ## **Updating Software**